Fluorescence Quenching

 R. Zhu, X. Li, X. Zhao, A. Yu, Photophysical Properties of Atto655

-, The Journal of Physical Chemistry B 115, 5001 (2011). → ATTO 655
+Dye in the Presence of Guanosine and Tryptophan in Aqueous Solution, The Journal of Physical Chemistry B 115, 5001 (2011). → ATTO 655

 Q. Sun, R. Lu, A. Yu, Structural Heterogeneity in the Collision Complex between Organic Dyes and Tryptophan in Aqueous Solution, The Journal of Physical Chemistry B 116, 660 (2012). → ATTO 655